 Characterized by a round, soft physique and associated with a tendency to become emotionally enmeshed with others and to have difficulty maintaining boundaries.
 People with this pattern may find it difficult to separate their feelings from those of others and may have a hard time setting limits.
 They may also have a fear of rejection and may compromise their own needs to please others.

-Enduring pattern
+Enduring Pattern

-Energy pulling inside and down, "It hurts so I'll hide."
-This usually happens when the child loses fights with the parents or the other environment; losing the fights repeatedly makes you come to the conclusion that "I can't win!, I'm too small; they're too big; they will hurt me until I give in."
-What can you do? pull the energy down and in to regress your self-expression, so there's very little energy in the system because it was the original trigger of pain.
-Often called the strong silent type, their thought and behavior are "you cannot make me," but in a passive way so there won't be a fight.
+Energy pulling inside and down, “It hurts, so I’ll hide.”
+This usually happens when the child loses fights with the parents or the other environment; losing the fights repeatedly makes you come to the conclusion that “I can’t win!, I’m too small; they’re too big; they will hurt me until I give in.”
+What can you do?
+Pull the energy down and in to regress your self-expression, so there’s very little energy in the system because it was the original trigger of pain.
+Often called the strong silent type, their thought and behavior are “you cannot make me,” but in a passive way so there won’t be a fight.

 Characterized by a sturdy, muscular physique and associated with a tendency to suppress emotions and to be stoic and self-reliant.
 People with this pattern may have difficulty expressing their emotions and may have a tendency to bottle them up.
 They may also be inclined to be independent and avoid asking for help.

-Gift: strong capacity of grounding; grounding means a felt sense of connection to the earth.
-Ideally, our bodies feel an energetic and emotional connection to the earth; we feel supported, we feel nurtured, and we feel a relationship with the earth, if we are in distress, we can say, "help me," "send me strength," "send me courage," "send me what I need," and it comes, connection to the un-ending flow of energy, strength, love, and support we need.
+Ideally, our bodies feel an energetic and emotional connection to the earth; we feel supported, we feel nurtured, and we feel a relationship with the earth.
+If we are in distress, we can say, “Help me,” “Send me strength,” “Send me courage,” or “Send me what I need,” and it comes the connection to the un-ending flow of energy, strength, love, and support we need.

-Aggressive pattern
+Aggressive Pattern

 Characterized by a large, imposing physique and associated with a tendency to be dominant, controlling, and forceful.
 People with this pattern may have a tendency to be bossy and may have difficulty cooperating with others.
 They may also be inclined to be competitive and may have difficulty acknowledging the feelings and needs of others.

-Gift: Manifestation in the world, let's make something happen, often charismatic, a leader, energetic, to bring high energy up and do something with it in the world.
+• Strengths: Drive, determination, and the ability to get things done.
+Manifestation in the world, let’s make something happen, often charismatic, a leader, energetic, to bring high energy up and do something with it in the world.

-Rigid pattern: The energy comes from down and goes up while being constricted; they dampen the experience, "It hurts so I'll constrict the pain."
+The energy comes from down and goes up while being constricted; they dampen the experience, “It hurts so I’ll constrict the pain.”
 This is the oldest pattern to form, constricted inside so you feel less.

 He will be disconnected from who he "really is", his wishes and desires, and will act according to what is expected of him.